patrykferenc/tankcell/README.md

 ### License

-Licensed under the MIT license - do what you want with it ;))
+Licensed under the GPL 3.0.